exakat/exakat/docs/Rules.rst

 Don't use ``$this`` as an argument while in the `'__construct() <http://php.net/manual/en/language.oop5.decon.php>`_.
 Until the constructor is finished, the object is not finished, and may be in an unstable state.
 Providing it to another code may lead to error.

-This is in particular true if the receiving structure put immediately the incoming object to work, and not simply store it for later use.
+This is true when the receiving structure puts the incoming object immediately to work, and don't store it for later use.

 .. code-block:: php